GCDCBLR/emailrepo.gcdcblr.in/README.md

 # emailrepo.gcdcblr.in
-Basic email repository of GCDC BLR contacts to act as a marketing guide/community reach out tool.
+Email repository of GCDC Bengaluru contacts to act as a marketing guide/community reach out tool.

 Plan to have it uploaded to GDG[X] after sufficient generic changes and customizations.